elsaschutfort/MATH598C-FinalProject/WRITEUP.md

 3. **Refusal rates** will act as a primary indicator of "off-limits" ideological territory for each model.

 ## 3. Existing Literature
+Our project builds on the recent study by **Buyl et al. (2025)**.

 **Comparison to Existing Literature:**
+- **Buyl et al. (2025)** utilized an indirect method that asked models to describe a political figure and then performed a sentiment analysis on the descriptions the models provided.
+- **Our Project** utilizes a direct method of subjecting models to a Likert-scale questionnaire.
+Although the indirect method reflects real-world usage, our direct methodology allows for a more controlled stress test of model alignment and prompt sensitivity.

 ## 4. Methodology (how you plan to answer it)
 ### 4.1 Model Selection